end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 # License

-libRTTTL Library / rtttlOptimizer Copyright (C) 2016 Antoine Beauchamp The code &amp; updates for the library can be found on http://end2endzone.com <span style="color: #aaaaaa;">**AUTHOR/LICENSE:**</span>This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.
+libRTTTL Library / rtttlOptimizer Copyright (C) 2016 Antoine Beauchamp The code &amp; updates for the library can be found on http://end2endzone.com **AUTHOR/LICENSE:** This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.
 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License (LGPL-3.0) for more details.
-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA **<span style="color: #aaaaaa;">DISCLAIMER:</span>**This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.
+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

+**DISCLAIMER:** This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.

 # Download